Turning a Picture into a 3D Model: Convert Photos to 3D

 How can you generate a 3D model from multiple images

+Even if 3D printing enables you to create 3D objects with complex shapes you first have to create a detailed model to get an optimized result.
 In this part, we are giving you few tips to optimize your pictures in order to create the best 3D model.
 To do so, the best way for you is to use photogrammetry.
 This technique implies a process of collecting a series of points in space from a series photographs.
 First, you snap a series of photos of the object from every angle that you can, once you have those photos you upload them into a photogrammetry software and you can generate a file to 3D print it.

 Tips to take the best pictures possible to get a high-quality rendering of your 3D model